Meet our Team

 Counselor, LPC, ICS, CSAC

-Lauren received her Master’s Degree in Clinical Mental Health Counseling from Marquette University and has been working in the substance abuse and mental health counseling field for the past 5 years.
+Lauren received her Master’s Degree in Clinical Mental Health Counseling from Marquette University and has been working in the substance abuse and mental health counseling field since 2013.
 Lauren is passionate about holistic approaches to wellness which include eating healthy, practicing yoga, and spending time with dogs.

 “My clients have taught me that resilience is real.
 I enjoy seeing them embrace recovery and grow as young adults.
 I’m grateful to be part of a compassionate team that truly cares.”

-Cole has been working as a substance abuse counselor for just over a year, and he is a fan of fishing, camping, and anything that involves the outdoors.
+Cole has been a substance abuse counselor since 2016, and he is a fan of fishing, camping, and anything that involves the outdoors.

 “My background is in secondary education, but I have found that counseling is a real passion of mine.
 Being a part of someone’s recovery process is an extremely rewarding experience.”